wlawt/IdeaSpace/README.md

 ## Update threads

+### May 31, 2019 Update

+- Patch 4: After creating your posts, it will redirect to your recently made post

 ### May 30, 2019 Update

 - Patch 1: Hashtag filter only requires a one button click instead of 2